RaffyRod/Senior-QA-Challenge-Raffy-Rodriguez/README.md

 * The website [automationpractice.com](http://automationpractice.com/index.php) has load issues and this make some of the test fail sometimes.
 * For API negative test cases was used `failOnStatusCode: false` , so it can continue and do the assertions.
-* It was implemented the Eslint linter to ensured the code ebst practices and performance.
+* It was implemented the ESlint linter to ensured the code ebst practices and performance.